 Moreover, since there are too many guests being invited, they will have to get in line to shake hands with the bride and the groom.
 If the wedding you go to is crazy crowded, it will take you up to an hour for this.

 The hosts can hardly enjoy anything from their wedding, because it is considered rude to eat and take a break where you have people waiting in line to congratulate you.
 They will have to wait until fewer guests show up, some even have to starve themselves.
 The same lines also appear in buffet areas, and to make matter worse, you don’t get a table, just few chairs available for the elderly.
 Except for the V.I.P guests off course, for whom full set tables and personal buffet is provided.
 These seats are usually saved for your parents’ prominent business associates or your affluent relatives.

 So, is it that crazy to want a more sacred private wedding with people whom you care and will actually feel emotional watching you get married?To actually spend more time with your guests and have them nicely-seated?

 I also understand that people use their wedding reception to share their happiness by providing a service to as many people in their lives as possible.
 It is also a good thing to give your guests a chance to reconnect with their old friends.
 But these practices at the same time give so much pressure that many people postpone to get married because they can’t pay for the wedding, or end up putting themselves in such a huge debt.

 I hate food waste.
-I hate the plastics generated from water cups, decoration, and souvenir wrapper.
+I hate the plastics generated from water cups, decoration, and souvenir wrappers.